It is easy to see why homeowners opt for shingles for roofing. Shingles are not that pricey if compared to other roofing options.

 What are the steps of installing a shingle roof?
 Let’s take a look at the following guide.

-4. Start the task from the upper side of the roof to the lower part.
-Install protection underneath the roof of the desk to prevent upward water movement.
+- Start the task from the upper side of the roof to the lower part.
+Install protection underneath the desk’s roof to prevent upward water movement.

 Read also: How to Put a Ladder on a Sloped Roof Safely?